 control converted to server application,

-get some services form it in synchronous and/or asynchronous (by receiving event
+use its some services in synchronous and/or asynchronous (by receiving event notifications) modes.

 Brief Technique Description